divyanshu013/blog/content/blog/takeaways-creation-react/index.md

 ---
 title: 'Takeaways from creation of React'
 description: 'Lessons beyond purely technical side of things from creation of one of the most popular frontend frameworks'
-date: 2023-02-18
+date: 2023-03-19
 categories: ['software-engineering']
 ogImage: ./og-image.png
 ---

 While watching the wonderful [react.js documentary](https://www.youtube.com/watch?v=8pDqJVdNa44), even more than purely technical marvel, I was impressed much more by things beyond code that made React possible - people, teams, leadership.

-## Product and Infrastructure harmony
+## Product and infrastructure harmony

 In larger orgs, generally there are separate product and infrastructure (or platform) teams.
 While product teams primarily focus on building product features, infrastructure teams primarily focus on enabling product teams to ship things better and faster by building tools, frameworks, libraries et al.